Comparing Directory Structure Patterns for Snowflake × Terraform

 Introduction

-I am kasama from the Data Business Division.
-In this article, I would like to summarize the points I considered regarding the directory structure when managing development/production Snowflake environments with Terraform.## Premise
+I'm kasama from the Data Business Division.
+In this article, I'd like to summarize the key points I considered when managing development/production Snowflake environments with Terraform, particularly focusing on directory structure.

-As a premise, this is about the open-source version of Terraform, and HCP Terraform (cloud version) is not considered.
+As a premise, this discussion is about the open-source version of Terraform, not considering HCP Terraform (cloud version).

-I will reference the structure from the following blogs and customize them slightly for my own use.
+I will reference the structure from the following blogs, with some customization:

-I would like to proceed based on the following directory structure.
-This implementation creates modules by access role + resource unit, and calls them from main.tf for dev/prd environments.
+I'll examine the following directory structure.
+This implementation creates modules by access role + resource unit and calls them from main.tf for each dev/prd environment.
 Terraform init, plan, and apply commands are executed via GitHub Actions.

 snowflake-terraform-sample % tree